- A 404 error (also known as error 404) means that the page can’t be found. Usually, this happens when the URL or its content was deleted or moved.

 Have more questions about 404s?
 Ask Redefine!

-We hope this article gave you a helpful explanation of 404 errors.
+We hope this gave you a helpful explanation of the meaning of 404 errors.
 You should have a better understanding of how to avoid them, how to identify them, and how to fix them when they do appear.
 404 errors can be annoying, but luckily, there are ways to fix them easily and to make sure they’re not jarring to your website visitors.

 If you still have questions about 404s, contact our dedicated team of digital marketing specialists so that we can help you make your website even better!